 Public Administration

 The public administration master’s degree is a good fit for current nonprofit and government workers interested in creating and implementing public policies.
-These students will already know how to develop strategies and programs to tackle various societal challenges.
-This master’s degree allows them to take on bigger and more complex projects and policy goals.
+These students will already know how to develop strategies and programs to tackle various societal challenges, and this degree allows them to take on bigger and more complex projects and policy goals.
+With a master’s degree in public administration, you may work as a public administrator, program manager, policy analyst, government consultant, or executive director, contributing to developing and implementing public policies and programs.

 Public Policy